Home > Blog >

 AGVs are usually sold as turnkey projects that include vehicles, guidance infrastructure, and control software, with pricing tied to fleet size and complexity.

 Automated guided carts are low‑profile robotic systems that drive under carts, racks, or shelving units to move them through warehouse aisles.
 These warehouse robots perform simple but essential transport and replenishment tasks, freeing human operators from long walks and repetitive moves between storage areas and packing stations.
+For growing ecommerce brands managing order fulfillment services at scale, AGCs offer a cost-effective entry point into physical automation.

 Key features